Oxid15/cascade/cascade/docs/source/tutorials/tutorials.rst

 In this step we create a wrapper around logistic regression model.
 Minimal setup for the model is not strictly defined as in Dataset case.
 We define ``fit`` and ``predict``.
-``BasicModel`` will handle everything else for us - like saving and loading for example.
+:class:`~cascade.models.BasicModel` will handle everything else for us - like saving and loading for example.

 We can create and fit the model now using the dataset from the Pipelines step.